Skip to main content

 Maplewood, Missouri · FDIC Cert #4549

-Cnb St Louis Bank is an FDIC-insured bank (Certificate #4549) with $774M in total assets and $641M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Cnb St Louis Bank, an FDIC-insured bank (Certificate #4549) with $774M in total assets and $641M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Maplewood, Missouri, the bank maintains a Tier 1 capital ratio of 10.74% (Well-Capitalized) and a nonperforming loan ratio of 0.58%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Cnb St Louis Bank (FDIC cert 4549) is a community bank — $774M in total assets, $641M in deposits, serving the Maplewood, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.